raspberrypilearning/astro-pi-flight-case-mk2/en/step_4.md

 --- /task ---

 --- task ---
-Once sections of the scaffold are severed from the rest and the base, carefully slip them off the fins.
-You can also use a craft knife to cut the scaffolding into sections for easy removal in stages.
+Once you've cut the scaffold into sections and have severed each piece from the rest and from the base, carefully slip the scoffolding off the fins.
+You can use a craft knife to cut the scaffolding into sections for easy removal in stages.
 --- /task ---

 ![Photo of the blue 3D-printed base part with all but one section of the scaffolding removed.](images/scaffold_sections.jpg)